MQHANAD/Lawwen/README.md

 ## Future Enhancements
 - Implement backend database for storing palettes.
 - Enhance UI with animations.
-- Add social sharing features.

-## License
-This project is for educational purposes only.

 ## Contact
 For any questions, feel free to reach out to the team members.